Strand Ballroom & Theatre: Lupo's Heartbreak Hotel

 Although the venue brought some 300,000 visitors to the downtown area, Lupo lost his contract with the Peerless building.
 At the suggestion of mayor David Cicilline, Lupo identified the abandoned Strand Theatre as a possible location for his next concert venue.
 At the time, the Strand's auditorium could only house 1,200 people, a substantial decrease from Lupo's II.
 However, the reopening of the balcony would increase that capacity to nearly 1,700.

 "Lupo's Last Stand" took place on December 3, 2003, in its Peerless building location.
 The venue opened in its third location on December 11, 2003.
 The larger capacity allowed a variety of acts to perform there.
 Locally referred to as "Lupo's at The Strand" or "Lupo's III", the space was also shared with Roxy, a nightclub with space for 400 people.

 In 2016, it was reported that Lupo had sold a majority of his stake in the concert venue.
-In May 2017, Garry Williams and Frank Manfredi, Jr. were announced as the new owners.
+In May 2017, Garry Williams and Frank Manfredi Jr. were announced as the new owners.
 The theatre closed in June of that year for a three-month, $1 million renovation project.
 The renovations were designed to provide a more musical ambience to the over 100-year-old building.
 Upgrades included: a wider stage, updated dressing rooms, sound systems, lights and restrooms.
 Two mobile LED screens were installed to make the space feel more like a modern concert hall and less like the night club it once had been.
-The balcony seats were reupholstered and the bar on the main floor was removed.
+The balcony seats were reupholstered, and the bar on the main floor was removed.

 The renovated theatre, now known as the Strand Ballroom and Theatre, opened on September 23, 2017.

-Noted performers
+Notable performers

-The following is a list of noted musicians, bands and singers who performed at the Strand Ballroom & Theatre or Lupo's Heartbreak Hotel.
+The following is a list of notable musicians, bands and singers who have performed at the Strand Ballroom & Theatre or Lupo's Heartbreak Hotel.